 “Nightly Met Opera Streams” are available now, start at 7:30pm EDT nightly and will remain available via the homepage for 23 hours.
 The homepage link will open the performance on the Met Opera on Demand streaming service, where it willl also be viewable on all Met Opera on Demand apps.
 This is a great way to expose littles to opera!

 BroadwayHD, a theater streaming service, is now offering a seven-day free trial as more and more people are finding themselves stuck at home.
-Normally the service costs $8.99 per month, but right now Broadway HD is offering a free 7 day trial in the wake of the coronavirus closures!
+After your trial you just pay $8.99 per month.
 High definition cameras capture the performances in front of a live audience.
 With a catalog of over 270 shows from Broadway classics to Shakespeare, there is bound to be something for everyone.

 songs for seeds

 New York-based play space, songs for seeds, is headed online!
 Every day they will be sharing new songs for seeds video and ideas for other activities on their site to inspire a little joy in your day.